Back to 50cc roadracing

 1967

-On Sept 19th 1967 Kreidler tried to get back the 6 hr record with a now red coloured bike driven by Jan deVries and Rudolph Kunz.
+On Sept 19th 1967 Kreidler tried to get back the 6 hr record with a now red coloured bike ridden by Jan deVries and Rudolph Kunz.
 Due to bad weather the attempt to regain the long distance records failed.
-67 Florett record bike

 1968